Ike Davis (shortstop)

-Isaac Marion Davis (June 14, 1895 – April 2, 1984) was a Major League Baseball shortstop.
+Isaac Marion Davis (June 14, 1895 – April 2, 1984) was an American Major League Baseball shortstop.

 Davis played all or part of three seasons in the majors: for the Washington Senators, and - for the Chicago White Sox.
 He was the White Sox' starting shortstop in 1925, playing in 146 games and batting .240, but did he not play in the majors again.
 He was shipped to the Portland Beavers prior to the 1928 season as part of a trade for Bill Cissell.